ciphergoth/fmachine/README.md

 * These instructions are therefore completely untested.
 * They are also pretty incomplete.
 * There are many places where I made a decision which was fairly idiosyncratic and contingent on what I happened to have to hand.
-I've tried to describe what I built but you should almost certainly try different choices in several places.
+These plans are a mixture of what I did and what I didn't do but I think you should do.
 * I also don't have a super clear idea what it costs - I think it's only a few hundred dollars but I'm not sure.
 Hopefully a lot cheaper for you than for me since you won't take my wrong turns.